ngworker/lumberjack/README.md

 #### Using a custom log driver

-The last step is to import this module at the root module of our application as seen in the first [_Usage_](#usage) section.
+The last step is to import this module at the root module of our application, as seen in the first [_Usage_](#usage) section.

 ```ts
 @NgModule({